Visit the famous Pūrākaunui Falls, walk the Catlins River Track, and see Jack's Blow Hole. Spend an amazing day exploring the beauty of the Catlins.

 The Catlins is blessed with some spectacular waterfalls.
 The most famous of these is Pūrākaunui Falls - a magnificent waterfall surrounded by bush that cascades 20 metres over three distinct tiers.
 The waterfall is a short walk from a side road off the main Owaka-Invercargill highway.

-Rushing rapids, rare birds, spectacular views and delicate orchids - this well-formed track has it all.
+Part of the Catlins River-Wisp Loop Track, this walk well-formed track has it all, from rushing rapids and spectacular views to rare birds and delicate orchids.
 Beginning near the Tawanui camping area in Owaka, the first part of the track leads you through native silver beech forest alongside the Catlins River.
 The five hour walk is a chance to see rare forest birds such as the rare mohua (yellowhead) and rifleman.
 With any luck you'll also see native parakeets.
 Beautiful lichen, fungi, moss and liverworts are a feature of the forest floor.

 Four wire rope suspension bridges form part of the track, and - if you prefer something a bit shorter - sections of the track can be walked separately; as there are several entry/exit points along the way.

-At Lake Wilkie you can see the succession of forest development from lake edge to mature forest finishing at the reflection lake.
+At Lake Wilkie you can see a graduation of plant life, from mature podocarp forest at the beginning of the track to wetland plants at the lake's edge.
 During summer the red brilliance of flowering rata is stunning.